 Funding Opportunity Title: Community-building Initiatives Program

-The Embassy of the United States of America in Azerbaijan is pleased to announce a call for proposals to support community building initiatives to increase inclusive growth and local community capacity development.
-This program seeks to promote the values that contribute to the growth of civic organizations and innovative individual initiatives to build Azerbaijan’s prosperity and well-being through competitive small project awards.
-The competition is open to all well-developed, innovative community-building initiatives aimed at creating an open, tolerant, and inclusive society, developing pluralistic communities, or fostering economic prosperity.
+The Embassy of the United States of America in Azerbaijan is pleased to announce a call for proposals to support community-building initiatives to increase inclusive growth and local community capacity development.
+The program seeks to fund small projects that promote values that contribute to the growth of civic organizations.
+It will also fund innovative individual initiatives to build Azerbaijan’s prosperity and well-being.
+The competition is open to all well-developed, innovative community-building initiatives that aim to create an open, tolerant, and inclusive society, develop pluralistic communities, or foster economic prosperity.
 The Community-building Initiatives Program has chosen to address the following topics:

-- Promoting tolerant and pluralistic worldviews, and countering violent messaging in communities;
+- Promoting tolerant, multicultural, diverse, and pluralistic worldviews, and countering violent messaging in communities;

-- Empowering entrepreneurs, especially women and young people’s economic opportunities and potential;
+- Empowering entrepreneurs, especially women and young people, to create local economic opportunities and achieve their potential;

 Participants and Audiences

-The intended audience for potential projects includes refugees and IDPs, women and girls, persons with disabilities, young people.
+The intended audience for potential projects includes economically and socially disadvantaged communities, which include refugees and IDPs, women and girls, persons with disabilities, and young people.

 Funding Instrument Type: Award